Hsd2024/Wazuh-Open-Source-Security-Platform/README.md

 # Wazuh-Open-Source-Security-Platform
-It is a free, open-source security platform used for threat detection, incident response, and compliance monitoring.
+It is a free, open-source security platform for threat detection, incident response, and compliance monitoring.
 It is an advanced Host-based Intrusion Detection System (HIDS) that helps monitor and protect endpoints, servers, and cloud environments.

 ![Wazuh Diagram](https://github.com/user-attachments/assets/e5450df6-883a-4631-b747-4743a8f786d7)

 # To Install Wazuh on a Virtual Machine (VM) follow the steps

 **First install VMware Workstation Player (Free for personal use)** – Download Here (https://www.vmware.com/)

+*see how to install it ( )*

 **Install OS: Ubuntu 22.04 LTS in your VM workstation**